TAMustafa/ResumeCheckerAPI/backend/README.md

 - **Job Description Analysis**: Parse job descriptions to extract key requirements
 - **Matching Score**: Get a detailed matching score between a CV and job description
 - **Improvement Suggestions**: Receive actionable recommendations to improve your resume
-- **User-Friendly Interface**: Intuitive web interface built with Streamlit
-- **Fast and Responsive**: Caching and optimized feedback for fast user experience
+- **Fast and Responsive**: In-process TTL cache with LRU keeps latency and cost low
 - **Downloadable Results**: Download your analysis as JSON
 - **Raw JSON Output**: Inspect the full structured analysis if desired